 - Alcohol.
 When combined with tobacco use, alcohol accounts for at least 75% of head and neck cancers.

 - HPV infection.
 The human papilloma virus, particularly HPV 16, is a significant risk factor, especially for cancers in the back of the mouth and in the throat.
 This virus is sexually transmitted via oral sex.

-I know this isn’t the first time anyone has heard that smoking and tobacco usage are bad for a person’s health and can cause cancer; however, it may be surprising to know that HPV can cause mouth and throat cancer and represents one of the fastest growing cancers diagnosed in young people.
+This isn’t the first time you've heard that smoking and tobacco usage are bad for a person’s health and can cause cancer; however, it may be surprising to know that HPV can cause mouth and throat cancer and represents one of the fastest growing cancers diagnosed in young people.